HenrikTDang/MicroService/README.md

      (If you got an error that container is not up.
 You should run this cmd again without `-d` to see the logs
   4. cd into Storage directory and create table `python create_tables_mysql_kafka.py` If you want to drop the table do `python drop_tables_mysql_kafka.py`
-  5. Now you can test by open 4 browers to run the services, for example: `<DNS name>:8080/ui` for Receiver service (note there is /ui at the end)
+  5. Now you can test by open 4 browers to run the services, for example: `<DNS name>:8080/ui` for Receiver service (note there is /ui at the end) or use jmeter to test

  Other usefull commands:
   - docker logs <container_id> : to see logs for container when the app.py is running